michaelpq/michaelpq.github.io/manuals/git-manual/index.markdown

 Transferring a CVS repository to a GIT one is pretty simple.

 You need first to install the following packages: git-cvs cvsps.
-In ArchLinux, git-cvs is lacking of support in ArchLinux, so I used an RPM-based box.
+In ArchLinux, git-cvs is missing, so using an RPM-based box like CentOS makes it well.

     yum install git-cvs cvsps